Released a Next.js-powered blog template featuring built-in post functionality!

 │ └── ckeditor5-custom

-├── locales // Language dictionary files and scripts for multilingualization
+├── locales // Language dictionary files and scripts for supporting multilingual functionality

 │ └── migrations

-└── types // Type definition file army for TypeScript
+└── types // Types and Definitions Files for TypeScript Army

 ├── define-type.d.ts